jadiclecio/sandstone/README.md

     volo create yourprojectname ossreleasefeed/Sandstone

+If you are going to use Git as your source control now would be a good time to initialize your repo.
-After you project folder is created change directory into the newly created folder and run:
+After changing into the newly created project folder run:

+    git init

+While inside your project directory run:

     npm install

-This will install any additional dependencies defined inside package.json
+This will install any additional dependencies defined inside package.json.
+Inside your new project folder there will be a .gitignore file that will ensure that the node_modules folder created above, and any .css files will not be included in source control.

+Feel free to add any additional exclusions you require.

 Grunt Tasks
 ===========